rajendradanve/skillzacademy/TESTING.md

 -   Verified that the user who added the book shall be able to edit the book or delete it.
 -   Verified that discount is calculated correctly for the registered users.
 -   Verified that test payment is working fine by stripe and amount is calculated correctly.
+-   Verified that order email coming correctly for the register user.

 ## **Admin**